 11. If the deletion is successful processed, the ADRF sends Nadrf_DataManagement_StorageSubscriptionRemoval Response message with HTTP "204 No Content" status code to the consumer.

 12a.
-ADRF invokes Ndccf_DataManagement_Unsubscribe service operation to subscribe to the DCCF to receive notifications by sending an HTTP DELETE request message targeting the resource "Individual DCCF Analytics Subscription", the HTTP URI shall include identifier of the existing analytics subscription that is to be deleted as defined in clause 4.2.2.3.2 of 3GPP TS 29.574 [15].
+ADRF invokes Ndccf_DataManagement_Unsubscribe service operation to unsubscribe from analytics notifications by sending an HTTP DELETE request message targeting the resource "Individual DCCF Analytics Subscription" as defined in clause 4.2.2.3.2 of 3GPP TS 29.574 [15].

+ADRF invokes Ndccf_DataManagement_Unsubscribe service operation to unsubscribe from data notifications by sending an HTTP DELETE request message targeting the resource "Individual DCCF Data Subscription" as defined in clause 4.2.2.3.3 of 3GPP TS 29.574 [15].

 12b.
-ADRF invokes Nnwdaf_DataManagement_Unsubscribe service operation to subscribe to the NWDAF to receive notifications by sending an HTTP DELETE request message targeting the resource "Individual NWDAF Data Management Subscription", the HTTP DELETE URI shall include identifier of the existing analytics subscription that is to be deleted as defined in clause 4.4.2.3.2 of 3GPP TS 29.520 [5].
+ADRF invokes Nnwdaf_DataManagement_Unsubscribe service operation to unsubscribe from data notifications by sending an HTTP DELETE request message targeting the resource "Individual NWDAF Data Management Subscription" as defined in clause 4.4.2.3.2 of 3GPP TS 29.520 [5].

+ADRF invokes Nnwdaf_EventsSubscription_Unsubscribe service operation to unsubscribe from analytics notifications by sending an HTTP DELETE request message targeting the resource "Individual NWDAF Event Subscription" as defined in clause 4.2.2.3.2 of 3GPP TS 29.520 [5].

 13a If the removal of the corresponding subscription is successfully processed and accepted, the DCCF sends Ndccf_DataManagement_Unsubscribe Response message to the consumer with HTTP "204 No Content" status code.